 - Double-Conversion UPS

 - Dropout Voltage

-- The voltage at which a device fails to operate properly and/or safely.
-Most computer systems will reboot, reset, or place save data at risk when line voltage falls below approximately 95-100 VAC.
+- The AC voltage at which a device fails to operate properly and/or safely.
+Most 120V computer systems will shut down, reboot, reset or lose data when line voltage falls below 100V or so.

-- Ratio of output energy to input energy for a device.
+- The ratio of output energy to input energy for a device.
 Often refers to the amount of energy lost in the form of heat during DC to AC operation.

-- These are acronyms for four common types of electrical interference: Electromagnetic Interference (EMI), Radio Frequency Interference (RFI), Electromagnetic Pulse (EMP), and Electrostatic Discharge (ESD).
-All four types are unwanted signals common in noisy electrical environments.
+- These are acronyms for four common types of electrical interference: electromagnetic interference (EMI), radio frequency interference (RFI), electromagnetic pulse (EMP) and electrostatic discharge (ESD).
+All four are unwanted signals common in noisy electrical environments.

 - Energy Absorption

 - The amount of electrical energy absorbed by a device measured in joules (J).